gustavomedeiross/css-n-js-studies/README.md

 # FrontendStudies

-The objective of this repository is to store my studies about Frontend Web Development.
-At the time of the creation of this repository, I'm doing ProgramadorBR's Frontend course, which teaches about HTML5, CSS3, JavaScript, jQuery, BootStrap, React and some other stuff.
-I'll be updating about new books, Youtube channels, courses or any other stuff that brings considerable Frontend knowlege to me.
+At first, this was just to keep my studies about Frontend web development (HTML, CSS and Javascript).
+But now, this repository is going to be about any new concepts that I learn about programming in general, wheter being frontend, backend, mobile, databases or any technology that I found interesting and want to store it's concepts here.

 Throughout the notes, I will follow a semantic/structural pattern.
 The rules are set here: